2012: My First Year As A Californian

 Back to reality:

-After that, I continued to look for work, hoping to get back on with the same company I worked for in Washington but that was proving to be difficult since it was retail and the busy season was just ending.
-So I filled the time with exploring my new surroundings, getting all the necessary paperwork in order for change of address, car titles, etc., and trying volunteer work to help my fellow humans.
+After that, I continued to look for work, hoping to get back on with the same company I worked for in Washington, but that was proving to be difficult since it was retail and the busy season was just ending.
+So I filled the time with exploring my new surroundings, getting all the necessary paperwork in order for change-of-address, car titles, etc., and trying volunteer work to help my fellow humans.
 I volunteered at the Los Angeles Food Bank and, though a rewarding experience, it was also a depressing one.
 So much food that came in those boxes was unusable garbage and had to be thrown out.
-I estimate that for every 10 boxes of food donations that arrived, only 1 box worth could actually be donated.
-There was so much broken glass jars, punctured bags, moldy food that spread to otherwise good food.
+I estimate that for every 10 boxes of food donations that arrived, only 1 box could actually be donated.
+There was so much broken glass jars, punctured bags, and moldy food that spread to otherwise good food.
 It was heartbreaking.
 The donations people made seemed mostly like trash they were just getting rid of.
 I haven't gone back in a while, though I have often thought about it just to do what little help I can.

 I discovered a group of folks that got together once a week in Long Beach and played board games at a local coffee house.
 I joined the group and that is where I met most of the friends I have today, one year later.
 Eventually the majority of the group abandoned the game night concept, but I stayed and to this day I have become it's official organizer even though I don't get paid jack shit.
 Oh well, I continue to meet friends and I am really not complaining.